HartP97/Lane-Detection/README.md

 ### Running the program

-- safe the python-files and the input-video in one folder
+- save the python-files and the input-video in one folder
 - open up your console
 - switch to the folder directory
 - program can now be started with the command: $python3 lane_detection_MAIN.py or python3 lane_detection_MAIN.py.
 (It's also possible to run it using IDE's like PyCharm)